 where column \(i\) of the \(m \times m\) matrix \(R\) contains the coefficients of the linear combination of the \(\mathbf{q}_j\)’s that produce \(\mathbf{a}_i\).

-By the proof of Gram-Schmidt, \(\mathbf{a}_i \in \mathrm{span}(\mathbf{q}_1,\ldots,\mathbf{q}_i)\).
+By the proof of the Gram-Schmidt Theorem, \(\mathbf{a}_i \in \mathrm{span}(\mathbf{q}_1,\ldots,\mathbf{q}_i)\).
 So column \(i\) of \(R\) has only zeros below the diagonal.
 Hence \(R\) has a special structure we have previously encountered: it is upper triangular.
 The proof also established that the diagonal elements of \(R\) are strictly positive.

 Remarks: